ezzabuzaid/blog/src/content/blog/reactive-infinity-scroll.md

 To catch the end of observable lifetime we need to keep an eye there, that what `finalize` do, it called upon observable completion (complete notification)

-It is usually used to perform some cleanup operations, stop the loading animation or debug the memory (ensure that observable do complete and doesn't stuck in the memory).
+It is usually used to perform some cleanup operations, stop the loading animation or debug the memory, for example, add log statement to ensure that observable do complete and doesn't stuck in the memory 🥲.

 ```ts
 const source$ = from([1, 2, 3, 4, 5]);